 Attribute Description id: ID [01] Optional identifier for this element.
-SHALL be unique within its containing Definitions element. description: String [01] A description of this element. label: String [01] A label for this element extensionElements: ExtensionElement [01] This attribute is used as a container to attach additional elements to any DMN Element.
-See 6.3.16 for additional information on extensibility.

-This attribute is used to attach named extended attributes and model associations.
+SHALL be unique within its containing Definitions element. description: String [01] A description of this element. label: String [01] An alternative short description of this element.
+It should primarily be used on elements that do not have a name attribute, e.g. an Input Expression.
+Similar to the description attribute, it has no notation defined and is neither related to the DMNLabel element that is used in Diagram Interchange nor to the outputLabel attribute of a Decision Table. extensionElements: ExtensionElement [01] This attribute is used as a container to attach additional elements to any DMN Element.
+See 6.3.16 for additional information on extensibility. extensionAttributes: ExtensionAttribute [0] This attribute is used to attach named extended attributes and model associations.
 This association is not applicable when the XML schema interchange is used, since the XSD mechanism for supporting "anyAttribute" from other namespaces already satisfies this requirement.
 See 6.3.16 for additional information on extensibility.